How to Create an SEO Strategy for Your Small Business

 Your SEO title should be around 55-60 characters long and it should include your focus keyword.
 Your SEO description should also include your focus keyword, but it should be around 155-160 characters long.
 Use an online character counter to check the length of your SEO titles and descriptions.

 Your website CMS should indicate where you need to enter your SEO titles and descriptions (it's really straightforward in WordPress, Wix and Shopify).
-If you aren’t sure, visit the help section for your CMS.
+If you aren’t sure, visit the help section for your CMS or take a look at my Wix SEO Essentials course.

 For more detailed instructions, read my how-to guides on writing SEO Titles and SEO Descriptions.